linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

          sudo apt-get install elasticsearch

 2. Set the JVM heap size to approximately half of your server's available memory.
-For example, if your server has 1 gigabyte of RAM, change the `Xms` and `Xmx` values in the `/etc/elasticsearch/jvm.options` file to the following, and leave the other values in this file unchanged:
+For example, if your server has 1GB of RAM, change the `Xms` and `Xmx` values in the `/etc/elasticsearch/jvm.options` file to the following, and leave the other values in this file unchanged:

     {: .file}
     /etc/elasticsearch/jvm.options